h4jack/tools/README.md

 ## Adding New Tools

 If you have a tool that you'd like to add to this repository, please create a new file in the `addtool` directory with the name of the tool and a brief description of what it does.
-For example, see [`addtool/README.md`](https://github.com/h4jack/tools/tree/main/addtool/README.md) for more information.
+For example, see [`ADDTOOL.md`](https://github.com/h4jack/tools/tree/main/ADDTOOL.md) for more information.

 ## Language Used

-This repository uses Python, JavaScript.
+This repository uses Python, JavaScript, C.

 ## Contributing